Perceptive Pedipulation with Local Obstacle Avoidance

-Thus, instead of a hierarchical design, this work proposes an end-to-end approach to learn a perceptive pedipulation policy.
-This policy retains the simple interface from prior works~\cite{arm2024pedipulate,cheng2023legs,he2024learning}, requiring only a foot position command while extending the system's capability to simultaneously perform whole-body obstacle avoidance.
+Thus, instead of a hierarchical design, this work proposes to extend the existing joint-level controllers by integrating perception in an end-to-end fashion.
+Such a policy retains the simple interface from prior works~\cite{arm2024pedipulate,cheng2023legs,he2024learning}, requiring only a foot position command while extending the system's capability to simultaneously perform whole-body obstacle avoidance.
 We train this policy entirely in simulation using simple arrangements of cuboidal obstacles and providing appropriate collision rewards to learn the desired collision avoidance behavior.
 In addition, we introduce a switch to allow or disallow contacts with the pedipulating foot.
 With this contact switch, the policy can either avoid obstacles entirely or perform pedipulation tasks while avoiding obstacles with the rest of the body, retaining the capabilities from our previous work~\cite{arm2024pedipulate}.

 The key contributions of this work are as follows: \begin{itemize} \item We design an RL-based perceptive pedipulation controller that tracks foot position commands while avoiding obstacles in the robot's vicinity (\figref{fig:eyecatcher}). \item We show that our controller’s obstacle-avoidance behavior generalizes to unseen geometries and effectively avoids dynamic obstacles despite being trained solely on a few scenarios with non-moving obstacles. \item We introduce a contact switch for the pedipulating foot, enabling both whole-body obstacle avoidance and pedipulation capabilities while avoiding obstacles with the remaining parts of the robot. \end{itemize}